Joynul-Abedin/Sample-NodeJs/README.md

 ## Database Setup with Oracle SQL Developer Extension for VSCode

-If you have the Oracle SQL Developer Extension for VSCode, you can easily set up the database:
+There are two steps to set up the database:

+### 1. Run the setup script as SYSDBA:

-1. Open the VSCode extension and connect to your Oracle database with the following settings:
+1. Open the VSCode extension and connect to your Oracle database with the following SYSDBA settings:
    - Connection Type: Basic
    - Authentication Type: Default
    - Username: sys